LinneHuang/Tenkiba/README.md

-# Tenkiba
+# Tenkiba :dog2:
 Tenkiba the weatherbot.
-I am a Shiba and I know weather.
+I am a Shiba and I know weather. :dog2:

 **Q: Tenkiba, how do I call you out?**

-**A: Woof, here are steps below.**
+**:dog2:: Woof, here are steps below.**

 1. Open Terminal
 2. `cd` into this repo